 Lauren has been studying and teaching empowerment self-defense since 1985.
-She’s taught about 25,000 people of all ages, genders and of all walks of life.
+She’s taught about 30,000 people of all ages, genders, and walks of life.
 She specializes in classes for women, for people with disabilities, for LGBTQ+/nonbinary people, and for survivors of abuse and assault.

 Lauren also writes extensively on interpersonal violence.
 Selected articles and appearances: